UVADS/DS-3001/week-11-reinforcement-lab/README.md

 2. Discuss what you know and note those things
 3. If you bump into something you know now write that down too in a different spot.

-All together: Tell the professor what you all wrote down
+All together: Tell the room what you all wrote down

 ## Exercise 2: What do you want to know?
 You get the drill, 10 mintues are on the clock.